 - Refrigerate or freeze perishables, prepared food, and leftovers within two hours of eating or preparation.
 Follow the 2-Hour Rule: Discard food that's left out at room temperature for longer than two hours.
 When temperatures are above 90° F (32° C), discard food after one hour.

 - Use ready-to-eat, perishable foods, such as dairy, meat, poultry, seafood, and produce, as soon as possible.

 - Clean the inside walls and shelves with hot water and a mild liquid dishwashing detergent; then rinse.

 - Once a week, check expiration and "use by" dates, and throw out foods if the date has passed.
 Follow the recommended storage times for foods.
 See the Refrigerator & Freezer Storage Chart (PDF).

 To Eat or Not to Eat?

-- Hot dogs and luncheon meats - unless they're reheated until steaming hot.
+- Hot dogs, deli meats, and luncheon meats - unless they're reheated until steaming hot.

 - Soft cheeses like Feta, Brie, and Camembert, "blue-veined cheeses," or "queso blanco," "queso fresco," or Panela - unless they're made with pasteurized milk.
 Make sure the label says, "made with pasteurized milk."